What does the WCAG mean for your organization?

 What is WCAG?

-The guidelines within WCAG 2.1 have now been incorporated into European legislation and are mandatory for all Dutch government organizations.
+The guidelines within WCAG 2.1 have now been incorporated into European legislation and therefore are mandatory for all Dutch government organizations.

 Optimize your website according to the legislation and WCAG 2.1

 It is quite a task to understand how to interpret all these guidelines and what this means for your organization.
-With this step-by-step plan you inventory what you already do in terms of accessibility.
+With the following step-by-step plan you inventory what you already do in terms of accessibility.
 Furthermore the plan will give an indication on what needs to be done for your website an how to comply with all legislation:

 Step 1: inventory of the accessibility of the site